wp-ng/angular-foundation-6/README.md

 Not specifying any modules will build all modules.
 Check the `gulpfile.js` file for other tasks that are defined for this project.

 #### TDD
-* Run test: `grunt watch`
+* Run test: `gulp watch`

 This will start Karma server and will continously watch files in the project, executing tests upon every change.

 #### Test coverage
-Add the `--coverage` option (e.g. `grunt test --coverage`, `grunt test-legacy --coverage`) to see reports on the test coverage.
+Add the `--coverage` option (e.g. `gulp test --coverage`, `gulp test-legacy --coverage`) to see reports on the test coverage.
 These coverage reports are found in the coverage folder.

 ### Customize templates